mauryau103/ts-tutorial/README.md

 as String define karne pe hame bhut sare props ya bol sakte hai unke methoda mil jate hai

 -> numbers --> used for numbers

+1. static Types
+*Built in (primitive)data types*

+1.string
+2.number
+3.boolean
+4.void
+5.null
+6.undefined

+*User defined types*

+1.Array
+2.touple
+3.Enum
+4.Functions
+5.Class
+6.Interface

+Array -> an array is the collection of elements of the same data types.

+tuple -> we can define set of data type to allowed to keep in list and it will be fixed in size

+interface ->an interface act as contract in our system for classes to follow, means a class which implements an interface is bound to implement all its members.
+It cannot be instantiated but can be referenced by the class which implements it.
+The TypeScript compiler uses interface for type-checking that is also known as "duck typing" or "structural subtyping."

+class -> Classes are used to create reusable components and acts as a template for creating objects.
+It is a logical entity which store variables and functions to perform operations.
+TypeScript gets support for classes from ES6.
+It is different from the interface which has an implementation inside it, whereas an interface does not have any implementation inside it.